EpistasisLab/regens/README.md

 4. Enter ```conda create --name regens python=3.7``` in the terminal to create a new environment called regens with python version 3.7
 5. Enter ```conda activate regens``` in the terminal to enter your new environment.
 If that doesn't work, enter ```source activate regens```
 6. Once in your regens environment (repeat step 5 if you close and reopen the conda terminal), enter ```pip install regens```
+7. Run [this command](https://github.com/EpistasisLab/regens/blob/address_comments/README.md#-imulate-genotype-data-computer) to allow regens to download the remaining files.
+It will write the simulated data into the `examples` folder that it downloads.

 REGENS will download files into your working directory.
 If you experience permissions issues with this step, try the following remedies: